 A player who manages to discard all his or her cards shouts bingo and wins.
 All players then place one more stake in the pot for each card that they have not discarded, and the winner collects the pot.

 If no one wins, the dealer continues turning cards until ten different ranks have been turned up.
 Each player then pays one stake to the pot for each card they have not discarded, everyone adds another stake for the new deal, and the cards are shuffled and dealt again.
 Further hands are played until someone wins the pot.

-This British variant, reported by Craig Crossland of Love to Play Bingo, is played with two 52-card packs without jokers, with a maximum of four players.
+This British variant, reported by Craig Crossland, is played with two 52-card packs without jokers, with a maximum of four players.
 Suits are ignored in this version.

 Before each deal, each player contributes one stake to the main pot and two stakes to the jackpot.
 The two decks are shuffled together, and the dealer deals 6 cards face down to each player and 12 face down to the "jackpot pile".
 Cards are dealt one at a time to the players with two placed in the jackpot pile at the end of each rotation.